biocore/qiime/doc/install/qiime_config.rst

 ``assign_taxonomy_id_to_taxonomy_fp`` : id-to-taxonomy map to use with assign_taxonomy.py (and parallel versions), if you prefer to not use the default

+``pick_otus_reference_seqs_fp`` : reference database to use with all OTU picking scripts and workflows, if you prefer to not use the default

 ``sc_queue`` : default queue to submit jobs to when running parallel QIIME on StarCluster